XuanliangDeng/ROS-ArUco-marker-detection-and-6DOF-pose-estimation-of-USB-camera/README.md

 You will see both transformation and rotation information in the screen.

-# Camera pose estimation with ROS and ChArUco chessboard
+# Camera pose estimation with ROS and ChArUco markers
 This is summer project 2018, supervised by Professor Patricio A. Vela &amp; Yipu Zhao The main tools are OpenCV, ChArUco, ROS.

 ## Device description
 The drone I use for this project is Parrot AR Drone 2.0.
 The ROS version is Kinetic with OpenCV 3.3.1(including OpenCV_contrib).
 ChArUco stands for Chessboard + ArUco = ChArUco.
 The functions related to ChArUco marker detection are already included in OpenCV(after 3.0 version).

+## Software dependencies
+* ROS - tested with Kinetic version
+* OpenCV - tested with OpenCV 3.3.1 with corresponding opencv_contrib

 ## Camera calibration
 Before any tests, the first key step is to calibrate the camera we use.
 The function for this is included in directory and the file name is calibrate_camera_charuco.cpp.